smithclay/lambdium/README.md

     $ sam local invoke Lambdium -e event.json
 ```

-### Deploying
+### Deploying the function to AWS

+To deploy the function to your AWS account, you'll need to have followed the instructions above to fetch dependencies.
+Running it locally with SAM local and the test event (in `event.json`) is a good idea to verify everything works correctly before running it in the cloud.

-#### Creating a S3 bucket for the function deployment
+#### 1. Creating a S3 bucket for the function deployment

 This will create a file called `packaged.yaml` you can use with Cloudformation to deploy the function.

-You need to have an S3 bucket configured on your AWS account to upload the packed function files.
+You need to create a S3 bucket configured on your AWS account to upload the packed function files.
 For example:

 ```sh
     $ export LAMBDA_BUCKET_NAME=lambdium-upload-bucket
 ```

-#### Packaging the function for Cloudformation using SAM
+#### 2. Packaging the function for Cloudformation using SAM

 ```sh
     $ sam package --template-file template.yaml --s3-bucket $LAMBDA_BUCKET_NAME --output-template-file packaged.yaml
 ```

-#### Creating and Deploying Using SAM
+#### 3. Deploying the package using SAM

 This will create the function using Cloudformation after packaging it is complete.